Amita-11/DL_Assigment_Q4/readme.md

 - This project is inspired by the concept of Generative Adversarial Networks (GANs) and utilizes the TensorFlow library for implementation.
 - Special thanks to the developers of Flask for providing a simple and powerful web framework for Python.

----
-Feel free to modify and expand this README file to provide more detailed information about your project.